 Day 1 – Kick off your day with a relaxing trail ride at Santa’s Stables, then head over to Santa’s Lodge for an exhilarating spin on their zipline.
 By now you’ve probably worked up an appetite, so grab lunch at Frosty’s Fun Center (and let the kiddos enjoy some arcade fun).

 Keep the fun going at Santa Claus Museum & Village where you can get a pic of the whole gang in front of the 22-foot tall Santa Statue and then write a letter to Santa Claus.
-Make sure you allow time to pop over to the Santa Claus Christmas Store to check out the festive décor, pick up a personalized ornament to commemorate your visit, and meet Santa himself!
+Make sure you allow time to pop over to the Santa Claus Christmas Store to check out the festive décor and pick up a personalized ornament to commemorate your visit!

 Running low on energy?
 Take a short drive to Saint Meinrad Archabbey and get reenergized with a leisurely walk around the beautiful grounds.
 Then it’s finally time to wrap up your day at Monkey Hollow Winery and Distillery.
 If you’re visiting on a Saturday, you can enjoy dinner from their summer grill menu!
 (Be sure to call ahead or check their Facebook page to see if they’re serving dinner.)